microsoft/dotnet/Documentation/compatibility/winforms-ContextMenuStrip-SourceControl-property-change.md

 ### Change Description
 In the .NET Framework 4.7.1 and previous versions, the <xref:System.Windows.Forms.ContextMenuStrip.SourceControl?displayProperty=nameWithType> property incorrectly returns null when the user opens the menu from nested <xref:System.Windows.Forms.ToolStripMenuItem> controls.
-In the .NET Framework 4.7.2 and later <xref:System.Windows.Forms.ContextMenuStrip.SourceControl> property is always set to the actual source control.
+In the .NET Framework 4.7.2 and later, <xref:System.Windows.Forms.ContextMenuStrip.SourceControl> property is always set to the actual source control.

 - [X] Quirked
 - [ ] Build-time break